Working with India

 In July 2020, the UK and India held the 14th Joint Economic and Trade Committee (JETCO).
 The UK’s former International Trade Secretary Liz Truss and India’s Minister of Railways and Commerce & Industry Piyush Goyal agreed to explore opportunities for expanding and deepening our trade relationship.
 Bilateral trade between the UK and India was worth £24 billion in 2019 and there is huge potential to strengthen this trading relationship.

-India is now the fifth largest economy in the world, with a GDP of £2.3 trillion, overtaking France and the UK in 2019, with a GDP growth among one of the highest in the world.
+India is now the fifth largest economy in the world, with a GDP of £3 trillion.
 In 2010, India was only the ninth largest economy in the world, but is forecast to be nearly as big as Germany by 2024.

-India is now the UK’s second largest source of foreign direct investment, investing in 120 projects and creating 5,429 new jobs in the UK in 2019.
-Indian companies in the UK employ over 110,000 with combined revenues of £41.2 billion, while trade in goods between West Yorkshire and India is estimated to be worth over £360 million.
+India is now the UK’s second largest source of foreign direct investment.
+There are over 950 Indian companies in the UK employing over 106,000.
+While trade in goods between West Yorkshire and India is estimated to be worth over £360 million.

 Recent investment and activity by Indian companies in West Yorkshire includes: